As Stacey Abrams enters governor’s race, Georgia becomes a key 2022 battleground

 Cahaly said he thinks Trump’s efforts to torpedo Kemp could be successful in denying him the GOP nomination.
 And even if Kemp does prevail during the primary, Cahaly thinks 3 to 7 percent of Republican voters would refuse to support him in the general election, leading to an Abrams victory.

-“The problem for Kemp is there is a segment of the Republican who are still very upset with him, rightly or wrongly, and they are not forgiving,” Cahaly said.
+“The problem for Kemp is there is a segment of the Republicans who are still very upset with him, rightly or wrongly, and they are not forgiving,” Cahaly said.
 “I don’t think he can turn out Republican voters at full strength.”

 But Republicans allied with Kemp’s campaign dismiss suggestions that the governor is vulnerable in the GOP primary.